crazywolf132/sage/README.md

-# Sage
+# Sage 🪴

-Sage is a lightweight command-line tool that wraps Git with friendlier commands, safety checks, and shortcuts.
-It's built in Go, currently maintained by a single developer (me!), and aims to make Git workflows less stressful—especially when collaborating or juggling multiple branches.
+Hey there!
+Welcome to Sage - your friendly neighborhood Git companion.
+Think of it as a smart wrapper around Git that helps you streamline your workflow.

-## Why Sage Exists
+## Why Did I Build This? 🤔

-Working with Git can sometimes feel overwhelming.
-Even experienced developers occasionally run into mysterious conflicts, forget to stash changes before switching branches, or accidentally force-push over someone else's work.
-Meanwhile, new contributors might struggle with memorizing the right commands or fear messing up the repository history.

-I built Sage because I was tired of hearing (and feeling) this frustration—and I wanted a helper tool that didn't hide Git's power, but still made common tasks (like branching, committing, pushing, and creating pull requests) simpler and safer.
+Let's be real - Git is powerful, but sometimes its workflow can be streamlined.
+I built this because:
+- I wanted to automate repetitive Git workflows
+- Switching contexts between terminal and browser for PR management was tedious
+- Merge conflicts were taking up too much of my day
+- I knew there had to be a faster way to handle common Git tasks

+So I built Sage to make my life easier, and hopefully yours too!

-## How Sage Helps
+## What Makes Sage Cool? ✨

-* **Safer Operations**: Before destructive actions (like force pushes), Sage prompts you for confirmation, and automatically creates backup refs so you can recover if something goes wrong.
+* **Workflow Automation**: Sage handles common Git operations with smart defaults and built-in best practices.
-* **Simple Commands**: Instead of juggling git checkout -b, git pull, git push -u, etc., you can do things like `sage start feature/my-branch --push` to handle it all in one go.
+* **Simple Commands**: Instead of typing `git checkout -b feature/branch && git pull origin main && git push -u origin feature/branch`, just do `sage start feature/branch`.
+Your fingers will thank you.
-* **Undo Functionality**: Run `sage undo` to revert the last Sage-driven action—like aborting a merge or rolling back a commit—without digging around in Git's man pages.
-* **Pull Request Integration**: `sage pr create --title "Add feature"` automatically handles authentication and talks to GitHub for you.
-You can list, merge, or check out pull requests right from the CLI.
-* **Config & Extensibility**: You can tweak Sage's behavior (like your default branch, whether to rebase or merge) via configuration files or environment variables.
+* **Smart Recovery**: `sage undo` gives you a clean way to reverse your last operation.
+* **PR Magic**: Create and manage pull requests right from your terminal.
+No more context-switching to GitHub!
+* **Your Tool, Your Rules**: Customize Sage to work how you want.
+Because everyone has their preferred Git workflow.

 ## Getting Started